natcap/invest.users-guide/source/blue_carbon.rst

 Limitations and simplifications
 ===============================
 In the absence of detailed knowledge on the carbon dynamics in coastal and marine systems, we take the simplest accounting approach and draw on published carbon stock datasets from neighboring coastlines.
-We use carbon estimates from the most extensive and up-to-date published global datasets of carbon storage and accumulation rates (e.g. Fourqurean et al. 2012 & Silfeet et al. 2011).
+We use carbon estimates from the most extensive and up-to-date published global datasets of carbon storage and accumulation rates (e.g., Fourqurean et al. 2012 & Silfeet et al. 2011).

  * We assume all storage and accumulation occurrs in the aboveground biomass and sediments.
  * We ignore increases in stock and accumulation with growth and aging of habitats.